wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.7.0 - Released on 09 August 2024 =
+* Override existing mail template to customer when renewal get failed
+* Add number of days left for the next renewal

 = 1.6.9 - Released on 29 July 2024 =
 * New : Latest WP(6.6.1) and WC(9.1.4) compatibility